Skip to content

 o Ecosystem recovery strategies through environmental planning and design

-o Planning and design of public art for neighbourhood (re)development & ecological restoration
+o Planning and design of public art and other cultural infrastructure for neighbourhood development & ecological restoration

-o Conservation strategies for heritage neighbourhoods and landscapes including aboriginal sites in North America and Mughal gardens & their environmental histories
+o Conservation strategies for heritage neighbourhoods and landscapes including indigenous food production sites in North America and Mughal and Javanese gardens & their environmental histories

 o Planning and design of metropolitan-wide networks of open space, public urban space, and protected areas